lisphilar/covid19-sir/docs/_sources/markdown/INSTALLATION.md.txt

 population_data.update(693494, country="Norway", province="Oslo")
 ```

-Note:
+## 4. Data loading in Kaggle Notebook

-This is also effective in [Kaggle](https://www.kaggle.com/) Notebook.
+We can use the recommended datasets in [Kaggle](https://www.kaggle.com/) Notebook.
 The datasets are saved in "/kaggle/input/" directory.
+Additionally, we can use Kaggle Datasets (CSV files) with `covsirphy` in Kaggle Notebook.

 Note:
-If you have Kaggle API, you can download Kaggle datasets by updating and executing [input.py](https://github.com/lisphilar/covid19-sir/blob/master/input.py) script.
+If you have Kaggle API, you can download Kaggle datasets to your local environment by updating and executing [input.py](https://github.com/lisphilar/covid19-sir/blob/master/input.py) script.
 CSV files will be saved in "/kaggle/input/" directory.

+Kaggle API:
-Kaggle API: Move to account page of Kaggle and download "kaggle.json" by selecting "API > Create New API Token" button.
+Move to account page of Kaggle and download "kaggle.json" by selecting "API > Create New API Token" button.
 Copy the json file to the top directory of the local repository or "~/.kaggle".
 Please refer to [How to Use Kaggle: Public API](https://www.kaggle.com/docs/api) and [stackoverflow: documentation for Kaggle API *within* python?](https://stackoverflow.com/questions/55934733/documentation-for-kaggle-api-within-python#:~:text=Here%20are%20the%20steps%20involved%20in%20using%20the%20Kaggle%20API%20from%20Python.&text=Go%20to%20your%20Kaggle%20account,json%20will%20be%20downloaded)

-## 4. Acknowledgement
+## 5. Acknowledgement

 In Feb2020, CovsirPhy project started in Kaggle platform with [COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) notebook using the following datasets.